- Do NOT attempt to deal with the bees yourself.

 What will the Beekeeper do?

 It depends on the situation every one is different but essentially the bees will be persuaded to go into a suitable sized container as a temporary home.
 The container might be a wooden or cardboard box or even a traditional straw skep.
-The bees won’t mind too much as long as they are with their Queen.
 The container may be left until the evening so that all the flying bees have time to get in the box.
 The beekeeper will then come back to take them to their new beehive.

 Swarms usually occur in the spring and early summer, as colonies divide.
 This is the bees’ natural process of reproduction which has been happening for millions of years, to both wild and apiary kept bees.